Amihan

-In the Philippines, Amihan refers to the season dominated by the trade winds, which are experienced in the Philippines as a cool northeast wind.
+In the Philippines, amihan refers to the season dominated by the trade winds, which are experienced in the country as a cool northeast wind.
 It is characterized by moderate temperatures, little or no rainfall in the central and western part of Luzon and Visayas, and a prevailing wind from the east.
 On the east coast of Luzon it brings drizzling rainfall and squalls.
 The effect on Mindanao is relatively less than in the northern part of the country.

-As a rule of thumb, the Philippines' amihan weather pattern begins sometime in November or December and ends sometime in May or June.
+As a rule of thumb, the Philippines' amihan weather pattern begins sometime in mid- to late October or November and ends sometime in March or early to mid-April.
 There may, however, be wide variations from year to year.

-Throughout the rest of the year, the Philippines experiences the west or southwest wind; south west monsoon, which in turn is referred to as the Habagat.
+Throughout the rest of the year the Philippines experiences the west or southwest wind, or the south west monsoon, referred to as the habagat, which begins sometime in mid- to late May or June and ends sometime in October.
 The habagat season is characterized by hot and humid weather, frequent heavy rainfall, and a prevailing wind from the western parts.

 The main indicator of the switch between the amihan and habagat seasonal patterns is the switch in wind direction.
 In most years this transition is abrupt and occurs overnight.
-In some years there is a period of perhaps a week or two where the wind will switch between amihan and habagat patterns several times before settling into the pattern for the new season to come.
+In some years there is a period of about a week or two where the wind would switch between amihan and habagat patterns several times before settling into the pattern for the new season to come.

+Amihan and Habagat in folktales and myths

+Wind Lovers

+Amihan is the personification of the Northeast Wind in Philippine mythology.
+In one tale, Habagat fell in love with Amihan and competed against other wind gods, including his fiercest rival, Buhawi (Typhoon), in a contest of speed and strength.
+After emerging victorious, he took Amihan to Himpapawiran, where they ruled together.